MacksonMesquita/Sorted_methods_in_python/README.md

     Inside the root folder, there are folders named after the sort algorithm used {

-       Within each one, there are two more subfolders, which divide the algorithms in question, according to whether sort is used or not (with sort or without sort) {
+       Within each one, there are two more subfolders, which divides the algorithms in question, according to whether sort method is used or not (with sort or without sort) {

            Within each subfolder we have two files, which are respectively the test and implementation files of the algorithm